Olamideod/Lumana-docs/set-up-cameras-and-devices/set-up-a-static-ip-address.md

 {% endhint %}

-3. Configure DHCP reservation on your router using the MAC address.
+3. Configure a DHCP reservation on your router using the MAC address.
-This way the camera keeps the same IP address after reboots or power interruptions when the server always offers that lease to this MAC address.
+This way, the camera keeps the same IP address after reboots or power interruptions, when the server always offers that lease to this MAC address.
 Refer to your router documentation for instructions.

 Here is an example of [static mapping configuration](https://www.cisco.com/c/en/us/td/docs/ios/12_2sb/12_2sba/feature/guide/sbhcpsm.html) for Cisco routers.

-### Scenario 2: Your network includes a DHCP server and you want a permanent static IP on the camera outside the DHCP pool
+### Scenario 2: Your network includes a DHCP server, and you want a permanent static IP on the camera outside the DHCP pool

 Assign a static IP on the camera itself and skip a DHCP reservation on the server.
 DHCP can keep running on the network for other devices.